AI SDK Internals

 Critical: L3’s onFinish and L1/L2’s onFinish are not the same thing — different firing time, different

 payload, different purpose.
 Confusing them directly causes token-counting drift and misordered message persistence.
+Full

-Full comparison in Lifecycle.
+comparison in Lifecycle.

-How to read the four pages
+How to read the six pages

-Read skeleton-first, then specifics.
-First nail down the timeline of a single agent.stream() call (three layers
+Read in the order “send-side skeleton → hooks → receive-side → end-to-end”.
+First nail down the timeline of a single

-× 12 callbacks); then drill down into L3’s two UI-stream paths, the message references inside the step loop, and the
+agent.stream() call (three layers × 12 callbacks); then drill down into L3’s two UI-stream paths, message references

 | Order | Page | Which runtime layer |